hazae41/example-network-website/README.md

 ## Protocol

-The client sends a regular REST request to the server, but with an extra `x-net-secrets` header containing Network secrets.
+The client sends a regular REST request to the server, but with an extra `x-net-secret` header containing a Network secret.

-Of course, the connection needs to be secure (local or using HTTPS) to prevent an attacker from stealing the secrets.
+Of course, the connection needs to be secure (local or using HTTPS) to prevent an attacker from stealing the secret.

 The client retrieves the Network parameters using an `OPTIONS` request at the same endpoint it wants to deal with.